minoobeyzavi/Twinkle/README.md

   "Audacity of Hope" vs. "Make America Great Again”
 ```

-History is made after heartfelt words are spoken; Once a speech is given or a book is published.
-One powerful sentence sets the course of evolution.
+History is made after heartfelt words are spoken; Once a speech is given or a book is published, one powerful sentence sets the course of evolution.
 Example: "I have a dream."

 #### References